-(x) The Company has no accumulated losses as at 31st March, 2014 and it
+(viii) The company has no accumulated losses as at 31st March, 2015 and

 information and explanations given to us, we are of the opinion that

-institutions, banks or debenture holders as at the Balance Sheet date.
+institutions, banks or debentures holders as at the Balance Sheet date.

-(xvi) According to the information and explanations given to us, the
+(xi) According to the information and explanation given to us, the